jcowey/P3/guidelines/structuralMarkUp_documentary.md

   - To be used whenever there are section headings within the article

 - #corrections
-  - whenever there are corrections to exsiting texts, in tabular form
+  - whenever there are corrections to existing texts, in tabular form

 - #bibliography
   - if a bibliography is included